upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 your arm to control a browser dashboard or your keyboard.

 **Never used a terminal before?
 That's fine.** This README assumes zero prior experience.
-Follow it top to bottom and don't skip the hardware section — most problems people hit are the board being off, or the band being in the wrong place, not the software.
+Follow it top to bottom and don't skip the hardware section- most problems people hit are the board being off, or the band being in the wrong place, not the software.